mozilla/gecko-dev/xpcom/docs/logging.rst

 ``logging.`` prefix.
 For example, setting ``logging.foo`` to ``3`` will set the log module ``foo`` to start logging at level 3.

-The MOZ_LOG syntax can be used directly as well, by setting the preference ``logging.config.modules``.
-All modules can be used but only the special string `profilerstacks` is supported.

 A number of special prefs can be set as well, described in the table below:

 +-------------------------------------+------------+-------------------------------+--------------------------------------------------------+